 Coins and Balances

-Tokens are the most common thing you work with in transactions.
 Sui has two systems for holding fungible token balances: coin objects and address balances.
-Understanding both is important for building reliable transactions.

 Coin objects are individual on-chain objects, each with its own ID, version, and balance.
 You own specific coin objects and need to split, merge, and track them.